pkdevboxy/features/jvm/test-execution/README.md

 # JVM Test Execution

 ## Summary
 This feature brings test execution as a first class citizen to the JVM software model.
 Build authors can declare test suites as components, just like JVM libraries are components.
-Doing this, test suites benefit from the same advantages as everything done in the software model, with additional capabilities, like definining a test framework as a variant, or runtime environment requirements.
+Doing this, test suites benefit from the same advantages as everything done in the software model, with additional capabilities, like defining a test framework as a variant, or runtime environment requirements.

 ## Motivation
 This feature aims at completing the minimal amount of feature set that is required to be able to create JVM components with the JVM software model.
 Without such a feature, a build author can create components, but doesn't have any mean to test the application, without hardcoding tasks and wiring them by hand in the build lifecycle.